wso2-attic/ballerina-integrator/README.md

    -p16686:16686 p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Navigate to `restful-service/guide` and run the restful-service using following command
+- Navigate to `message-filtering/guide` and run the `passed_student_filter_service` using following command
 ```
-   $ ballerina run restful_service/
+   $ ballerina run message-filtering/
 ```

 - Observe the tracing using Jaeger UI using following URL